Ask AI

 Medical management

-Systemic antibiotics: as per AAO-HNSF 2014 guidelines, Do not offer systemic antimicrobials as initial therapy for diffuse, uncomplicated acute otitis externa unless there is extension outside the ear canal or the presence of specific host factors that would indicate a need for systemic therapy.
+Systemic antibiotics: as per AAO-HNSF 2014 guidelines, do not offer systemic antimicrobials as initial therapy for diffuse, uncomplicated acute otitis externa unless there is extension outside the ear canal or the presence of specific host factors that would indicate a need for systemic therapy.

 D